1 - Lyrica is the first FDA-approved medicine for fibromyalgia.

 Exactly how Lyrica works is unknown.
 Fibromyalgia symptoms have been linked to changes in the brain that influence how people feel pain.
 Fibromyalgia patients experience a heightened sensitivity to stimuli that are not normally painful to others.
 Some data suggests Lyrica binds to a protein in nerve cells that is responsible for the heightened sensitivity.

-3 - The effectiveness of Lyrica for treating fibromyalgia was established by two clinical trials involving 1,800 people
+3 - Prior to FDA approval, the effectiveness of Lyrica for treating fibromyalgia was established by two clinical trials involving 1,800 people.

 Study results from the two randomized, double-blind, placebo-controlled clinical trials showed that doses of 300 mg or 450 mg of Lyrica per day improved fibromyalgia symptoms (i.e., reduced pain and improved function) as early as the first week of treatment.
 When patients stopped taking Lyrica, fibromyalgia symptoms worsened.

-4 - Common side effects were reported during clinical trials for patients taking Lyrica compared to placebo
+4 - During clinical trials, common side effects were reported for patients taking Lyrica compared to placebo.

 According to Pfizer, common side effects reported in patients taking Lyrica included: